 When something is going to happen, let there be another action leading to it.
 For example, Bob doesn’t just reveal that he brought back a gun.
 Instead he tells a story about being robbed and following the robber to get his wallet back only to knock the guy unconscious and take his gun.

 Character revelations can also raise the tension.
 Luke doesn’t just sell smuggled cigarettes, he’s also an undercover cop.
 His life is riskier than the reader had thought.
 The same goes for the insurance adjuster who also takes on jobs for organized crime murdering people and making it look like suicide.
-Same again for the young mother who can’t make ends meet, but is found to be working as a high class call girl and blowing the profits on cocaine.
+Same again for the young mother who can’t make ends meet, but is found to be working dealing cocaine and blowing the profits at the casino.

 It’s All Falling Apart